Dodgers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have gone 48-34 in games they were favored on the moneyline (winning 58.5% of those games).
+- The Dodgers have been favored on the moneyline 83 total times this season.
+They've gone 49-34 in those games.

+- Los Angeles has gone 36-25 (winning 59% of its games) when playing as moneyline favorites of -140 or shorter.

-- The implied moneyline probablility for this matchup gives the Dodgers a 60% chance to win.
+- The Dodgers have a 58.3% chance to win this contest based on the moneyline's implied probability.

-- Los Angeles has combined with opponents to go over the total 57 times this season for a 57-37-5 record against the over/under.
+- Los Angeles has had an over/under set by oddsmakers 100 times, and have combined with opponents to go over the total in 58 of those games (58-37-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!